Yawlf/JiveKey/README.md

 # JiveKey
-**A Password Generator Extension** that helps you create strong, secure passwords.
+**A password generator extension** that helps you create strong, secure passwords.

 ![Extension2](Extension2.png)